 Our results are also subject to fluctuations as a result of business cycles experienced by companies in the insurance industry.
 These cycles in the auto insurance industry are characterized by periods of "soft" market conditions, when carriers are profitable and are focused on increasing capacity and building market share, and "hard" market conditions, when carriers are experiencing lower or even negative underwriting profits and are seeking to increase their premium rates to improve their profitability.
 As our demand partners in these industries go through these market cycles, they often increase their customer acquisition spending during soft markets and reduce it during hard markets, causing their relative demand for Consumer Referrals from our platform to increase and decrease accordingly.
 Beginning in the second half of 2021, the auto insurance industry entered a "hard" market, with many carriers experiencing lower than expected underwriting profitability due to higher than expected inflation in automobile claims costs, causing them to significantly reduce their customer acquisition spending on our platform.
-In late 2023, P&C insurance industry profitability began to improve as premium increases began to outpace loss cost inflation and we believe that the cycle is now turning and a market recovery is underway.
-While we expect this improvement to continue, driving increases in P&C insurance revenue over the course of 2024, we are currently unable to accurately predict the pace or slope of this recovery from this cyclical downturn, or its impact on our revenue from the P&C insurance vertical or our profitability, beyond the second quarter of 2024.
+In late 2023, P&C insurance industry profitability began to improve as premium increases began to outpace loss cost inflation, causing them to begin to resume their marketing investments.
+This recovery gained significant momentum during the first half of 2024 as multiple carriers meaningfully increased their spending in our marketplaces, and we expect this trend to continue as additional carriers refocus on growth in response to improved underwriting profitability.